dmd-program/dmd-100/projects/ritual/develop_prototype.md

 ## Report in

+1. Upload the ZIP archive to box.psu.edu
+2. Upload Public Share Link to Studio
-1. Upload the ZIP archive file, Public Share Link, and the design document to the Studio.
+3. Upload the design document to the Studio.